-This article is an abridged version of an article originally printed in The Bermudian in April 1941.
-Ed.
+This article is an abridged version of an article originally published in The Bermudian in April 1941, which ran in April 1974.

-In the autumn of 1936, when Spain was racked with civil war, the 10,833-ton liner Cristobal Colon left her homeport for the British Isles and loaded fuel n Cardiff.
+In the autumn of 1936, when Spain was racked with civil war, the 10,833-ton liner Cristobal Colon left her homeport for the British Isles and loaded fuel in Cardiff.
 From the Welsh port she cleared for Mexico, and en route was taken over by a special committee acting on orders of the Spanish Government.
-Later members of the crew declared that the vessel was bound for Cuba to pick up a cargo f arms and munitions for the Loyalist forces.
+Later, members of the crew declared that the vessel was bound for Cuba to pick up a cargo, arms and munitions for the Loyalist forces.

 Salvage negotiations were opened, and soon dropped, with a New York firm who wanted $1,800 for each day on the water, plus a $50,000 fee if the vessel were successfully refloated.
 H.M.S.
 Dragon, a light cruiser then stationed here, made several futile attempts to haul the ship clear of the reefs, and finally the wreck was abandoned.